softmarshmallow/softmarshmallow/README.md

 - [bridged.xyz](https://bridged.xyz) : *"making an automation system for the design /development process"*
 - quorra : *"making the products on planet earth more aesthetic. the modern industrial art machine"*
-- silvia : *"studing the human brain"*
+- silvia : *"understanding how the human brain works. simulating visually, and developing an interface for ui control"*
 - inked : *"algorithmic trading based on NL evnts"*
 - snacks : *"creating a social based map platform and offline hardware infrastructure opened for anyone with the goal"*